cicsdev/cics-event-consumer/docs/troubleshooting.md

 # Troubleshooting
-Use the following checklist to diagnose problems using the SupportPac.
+Use the following checklist to diagnose problems.

 1. The application will issue the CICS abend CA1Y if it is started as a custom event adapter and the event could not be emitted.
 * Ensure the steps listed under [Installation](https://github.com/cicsdev/cics-event-consumer/blob/master/README.md#installation) were followed.